 Dr. Wiseman has since built upon this initial work by identifying the four basic principles used by lucky people to create good fortune in their lives and developing techniques that enable individuals to enhance their own good luck.

 This research has involved working with hundreds of exceptionally lucky and unlucky people and has employed various methods – including psychometric questionnaires, laboratory experiments and extensive interviewing – to better understand the psychology of luck.

 Luck is: being in the right place, at the right time, doing the right things.
 But how?
-By being in the right state of mind (which is in our control).
+By being in the right state of mind – the luck factor mindset (which is in our control).

 The results of this work reveal that people are not born lucky.
 Instead, lucky people are, without realising it, using 4 basic principles to create good fortune in their lives.

 Lucky people are skilled at creating, noticing, predicting and acting upon chance opportunities and possibilities.
 They do this in various ways, including

 1a) building and maintaining a strong ‘network of luck’ and connections, (research suggests that social connections are critical for success, health and happiness in life – check six-degrees of separation concept which states that everyone and everything that you want or need is just six or fewer steps away – we’re living in a small world where everything and everyone is connected to one another – “What you do, what you say and what you think can influence other people by morphic resonance.
 There is no immoral filter in morphic resonance, which means that we have to be more careful about what we are thinking if we are concerned about the affect we have on others.”
 Rupert Sheldrake)

 1b) adopting a relaxed attitude to life and by